freeDSP/freeDSPx-AnalogIO-x8/README.md

-# freeDSPx AnalogIO-x8
+# AnalogIO-x8
-Expansionboard with 8 analog balanced inputs and 8 analog balanced outputs
+Expansionboard with 8 analog balanced inputs and 8 analog balanced outputs for Infinitas and other freeDSPs

-BOARD STATUS: TESTING - DO NOT BUILT!
+BOARD STATUS: Released!

 MAIN COORDINATOR: [dspverden](https://github.com/dspverden)